How Much Does It Cost To Build A Website?

-They have a lot of overhead cost that will have to pay for if you want to work with them.
+They have a lot of overhead costs that will have to pay for if you want to work with them.

 Bureaucracy.
-In most cases you will have to read a lot of documents and sign a contract which will act as a good insurance.
+In most cases, you will have to read a lot of documents and sign a contract which will act as good insurance.

 Yet, this might be an overkill for small projects.